-So you are new to gluten free?
+So you are new to gluten-free?
 Welcome.

-Starting a gluten free diet is an eye opener!
-Firstly, we hope you have managed to come to terms with your diagnosis or the decision that lead you to follow a gluten free diet.
+Starting a gluten-free diet is an eye-opener!
+Firstly, we hope you have managed to come to terms with your diagnosis or the decision that lead you to follow a gluten-free diet.
 Whichever it was, you have come to the right place.
-We know a lot about being gluten free and we have been in your shoes.
-It isn't all bad news, starting a gluten free diet re-ignited our passion with food (after a brief depression), it opened us up to new experiences and it can be fun.
+We know a lot about being gluten-free and we have been in your shoes.
+It isn’t all bad news, starting a gluten-free diet re-ignited our passion with food (after a brief depression), it opened us up to new experiences and it can be fun.
 All you have to do is focus on what you can have, rather than what you can’t.

 This is not the end of your gourmet life, it will require changes and adaptation, but try to push the negative thoughts aside because you are about to discover a whole range of food made just for you and that is exciting.
-You will have experiences at restaurants that make you feel so special, unfortunately you will have some that leave you tarnished, but never stop trying.
+You will have experiences at restaurants that make you feel so special, unfortunately, you will have some that leave you tarnished, but never stop trying.

-Here are our recommended articles to get you started with gluten free;
+Here are our recommended articles to get you started with gluten-free;

 To get you started;

-You can’t be gluten free without knowing what that damn word (gluten) means!
+You can’t be gluten-free without knowing what that damn word (gluten) means!
 What is gluten?

-When reading labels you should also remember the -ose rule.
+When reading labels you should also remember the –ose rule.
 Even glucose starch made from wheat is gluten free because of the process it goes through.
-Memorise these tricks to extend your food options.
+Memorize these tricks to extend your food options.

-Understand which products are made from gluten containing grains, flour is the obvious one but there are many that aren’t so obvious, such as maltodextrin.
+Understand which products are made from gluten-containing grains, flour is the obvious one but there are many that aren’t so obvious, such as maltodextrin.

-Making your kitchen gluten free is an arduous task in cleaning, shopping and educating.
-Use our guide to making your kitchen gluten free.
+Making your kitchen gluten-free is an arduous task in cleaning, shopping and educating.
+Use our guide to making your kitchen gluten-free.

 Make sure you understand cross contamination.
-A tiny amount of gluten can make a gluten free person sick.
+A tiny amount of gluten can make a gluten-free person sick.
 You are going to get good at explaining that one!

-Just as you need to clean out your kitchen, ensure any beauty products you might accidentally ingest are gluten free.
-Here is our guide to gluten free beauty products.
+Just as you need to clean out your kitchen, ensure any beauty products you might accidentally ingest are gluten-free.
+Here is our guide to gluten-free beauty products.

-Now you are are getting more comfortable;
+Now you are getting more comfortable;

 Oats, everyone misses oats, some can tolerate uncontaminated oats but some can’t.
 When are oats gluten free?

-What does being gluten free feel like?
-Here is what you should expect when going gluten free.
+What does being gluten-free feel like?
+Here is what you should expect when going gluten-free.

 A final note

-If you have been gluten free for a while and you are still not experiencing any relief take a look at the low FODMAPs diet, perhaps your dietary issues stem from more than gluten.
-Unfortunately this is a common problem and one of the reasons we recommend you consult a dietitian when going gluten free.
+If you have been gluten-free for a while and you are still not experiencing any relief take a look at the low FODMAPs diet, perhaps your dietary issues stem from more than gluten.
+Unfortunately, this is a common problem and one of the reasons we recommend you consult a dietitian when going gluten-free.